How to Fix Error E11 on Electrolux EI30EW38TS (Wall Oven)

 What does error E11 mean on my Electrolux EI30EW38TS wall oven?

 Error E11 indicates a fault with the oven’s door latch mechanism, typically triggered during or after a self-clean cycle.
-The oven’s control board has detected that the door latch is not opening or closing properly.
+The oven’s control board has detected that the door latch is not opening or closing correctly.

 Can I clear error E11 by simply resetting the oven?